pfennigt/e_coli_growth/01_studies/SDY004_BMA_biomass_A/README.md

 	Escherichia coli strain W3110Z1 was defrosted from -80 °C freezer sample #DD13 (genotype: laciq, PN25-tetR, SpR, IN(rrnD-rrnE)1, rph-1, (see: ATCC 39936); received from: Expressys (Dr. Rolf Lutz)).

-	The bacteria were first transferred into liquid LB medium (20 g l^-1 LB Broth (Lennox); Carl Roth GmbH + Co.
-KG, Karlsruhe, Germany) with 100 mg ml^1 spectinomycin and incubated at 250 rpm and 37 °C. After one change of medium, they were plated on an agarose Petri dish containing 35 g l^-1 LB broth and 100 mg ml^-1 spectinomycin.
+	The bacteria were plated on an agarose Petri dish containing 35 g l^-1 LB broth and 100 mg ml^-1 spectinomycin.
 The inoculated plate was left to incubate at 37 °C overnight.
 The bacteria were transferred onto new agarose plates and incubated at 37 °C multiple times to acchieve single, monoclonal colonies.
 The last plate was placed in refrigeration and used as the source for inoculations of liquid media.

 	Liquid cultures were created by picking a colony from the source-plate and transferring it into 5 ml of minimal M9 medium with growth-supporting supplements, antibiotics, and 22 mM (0.4 % w/v) glucose ("M9G", Tab.
 S2).
 Yeast extract was also added to the medium to a concentration of 1 g l^-1.
 This liquid culture was then incubated at 250 rpm and 37 °C. Every two to seven days, 50 ul of this liquid culture were transferred into 5 ml of fresh M9G medium and continued to be incubated.
 One day before the measurement the culture was renewed as explained before.

 	5 ml of an 1 OD cell solution were prepared by first measuring the optical density at 600 nm wavelength of a 1:4 dilution of culture with MilliQ.
 An appropriate amount of cell culture was spun down and the cell pellet was resuspended in 5 ml of fresh M9 medium with growth-supporting additives and antibiotics ("M9S", Tab.
 S2) by pipetting.
-Each 50 ml of M9S and M9G, as well as the 5 ml of 1 OD cell solution were used for culture praparation.
-A 48-well MTP-48-BOH well plate ("FlowerPlate"; m2p-labs GmbH, Baesweiler, Germany) was filled with 900 ul M9G medium per well resulting in a uniform glucose carbon-molarity of 119.88 C-mmol l^-1.
+Each 50 ml of M9S and 66 mM (0.4 % w/v) acetate ("M9A", Tab.
+S2) medium, as well as the 5 ml of 1 OD cell solution were used for culture praparation.
+A 48-well MTP-48-BOH well plate ("FlowerPlate"; m2p-labs GmbH, Baesweiler, Germany) was filled with 900 ul M9A medium per well resulting in a uniform acetate carbon-molarity of 119.88 C-mmol l^-1.
 Each inocoulated well was additionally filled with 100 ul of cell solution.
 The 3 blank wells contained additional 100 ul of M9S.

 	The FlowerPlate was measured in a BioLector Pro (m2p-labs GmbH, Baesweiler, Germany) bioreactor at 37 °C with 900 rpm and the optical modules (product number and gain in parenthesis): scatter (E-OP-201, 3), riboflavin fluorescence (E-OP-227, 6), pH (E-OP-202, 7), O2 saturation (E-OP-203, 7), and NADH fluorescence (E-OP-405, 7).

 	Starting at a raw scatter value of 1.5, each 6 wells were sampled once per hour and pooled.
 5 ml of this pooled sample were pulled through pre-dried and pre-weighed ReliaDisc Non-sterile Membrane Filtration Media (Ahlstrom-Munksjo, Helsinki, Finland) cellulose-acetate filters with 0.2 mm pore size filters using a vaccuum.
-The filters were subsequently dried at 60 °C in an emptied PEQLAB PerfectBlot hybridization oven (VWR International GmbH, Darmstadt, Germany) and weighed daily after cooling to room temperature.
-During each weighing, filter weights were measured in 3 to 5 cycles on an Analytical balance ABP 100-4M (KERN & SOHN GmbH, Balingen, Germany) with 1 mg verification value.
+The filters were subsequently dried at 60 °C in an emptied PEQLAB PerfectBlot hybridization oven (VWR International GmbH, Darmstadt, Germany) and weighed after 1, 2, 3, 5, 8, and 11 days after cooling to room temperature.
+During each weighing, filter weights were measured in 3 to 6 cycles on an Analytical balance ABP 100-4M (KERN & SOHN GmbH, Balingen, Germany) with 1 mg verification value.

-	After 3 months the filters were also dried and weighed again using the same protocol but a variable number of measurement cycles.
+	Additionally, each three cellulose-acetate filters were treated in the same way with pure M9G or M9A media.
+This served to evaluate if the protocol and media themselves produced significant changes in filter weights.

 	CAUTION: The non-centered placement of the filters on the scale - as used in this experiment - has been shown to influence the measured weights of the filters.
 It is revised to redo the experiment.